 - Product moves through a manufacturing step without the process result getting entered into the Quality Management System database (QMS)

-- Product which successfully passes a manufacturing step is entered into the QMS as a fail
+- The product which successfully passes a manufacturing step is entered into the QMS as a fail

-- Product which fails a manufacturing step is entered into the QMS as a pass
+- The product which fails a manufacturing step is entered into the QMS as a pass

-- Product that did not go through a manufacturing step gets entered as a pass in QMS
+- The product that did not go through a manufacturing step gets entered as a pass in QMS

 Benchmark takes data collection very seriously.
 Overarching all of the manufacturing processes at Benchmark is an internally developed tool called the Process Feedback System (PFS).
-An entire paper could be written describing PFS and how it is used to manage the quality of products from before a build begins through return of material goods.
+An entire paper could describe PFS and how it is used to manage the quality of products from before a build begins through the return of material goods.

 Benchmark's TestLink System

-To better integrate automated data collection into manufacturing processes, Benchmark developed a tool called TestLink to seamlessly gather and distribute data between manufacturing processes and PFS.
+To better integrate automated data collection into manufacturing processes, Benchmark developed a tool called TestLink to gather and distribute data between manufacturing processes and PFS seamlessly.
 This middleware works between various process step applications and the process data repository, ensuring that relevant, accurate data is available for production and process improvement activities.